-- a.
-If an owner is required to file evidence of financial responsibility for owned automobiles and for the operation of automobiles which he does not own, the additional premium shall be computed by applying the applicable surcharge in Section B to the sum of the total of Parts 1, 2, 4 and 5 premium for the highest rated automobile owned by the insured. - b.
-In all other cases, the additional premium shall be computed by applying the applicable surcharge in Section B to the total premium for Parts 1, 2, 4 and 5 for the highest rated automobile owned by the insured, modified in accordance with any applicable rating plan.
+- 1. If an owner is required to file evidence of financial responsibility for owned automobiles and for the operation of automobiles which he does not own, the additional premium shall be computed by applying the applicable rate adjustment in Section B to the sum of the total of Parts 1, 2, 4 and 5 premium for the highest rated automobile owned by the insured. - 2..
+In all other cases, the additional premium shall be computed by applying the applicable rate adjustment in Section B to the total premium for Parts 1, 2, 4 and 5 for the highest rated automobile owned by the insured, modified in accordance with this rating plan.

-B. Surcharges
+B. Rate Adjustments

-- 1. A 50% surcharge is applicable if the certificate is required for a conviction listed below.
+- 1. A 50% rate adjustment is applicable if the certificate is required for a conviction listed below.
 This surcharge is to be applied for the period of time a certificate is required, but in no event for a period in excess of three years following conviction.
-Thereafter, a 5% surcharge applies. - a.
+Thereafter, a 5% rate adjustment applies. - a.
 Driving a motor vehicle while intoxicated or under the influence of marijuana or a narcotic drug. - b.
 Failing to stop and report when involved in an accident. - c.
 Homicide or assault arising out of the operation of a motor vehicle. - 2.
-A 25% surcharge is applicable if the certificate is required for a conviction listed below.
+A 25% rate adjustment is applicable if the certificate is required for a conviction listed below.
 This surcharge is to be applied for the period of time a certificate is required, but in no event for a period in excess of three years following conviction.
-Thereafter, a 5% surcharge applies. - a.
+Thereafter, a 5% rate adjustment applies. - a.
 Driving a motor vehicle at an excess rate of speed where an injury to a person or damage to property actually results therefrom. - b.
 Driving a motor vehicle in a reckless manner where an injury to person or damage to property actually results therefrom. - 3.
-A 5% surcharge is applicable if the certificate is required for any other cause whatsoever. - 4.
-Surcharges are to be applied to the final premium as developed for Parts 1, 2, 4 and 5.
+A 5% rate adjustment is applicable if the certificate is required for any other cause whatsoever. - 4.
+Rate adjustments are to be multiplied by the final premium as developed for Parts 1, 2, 4 and 5.